Daxiangguo Temple: Bell tower

 Almost every Buddhist temple in China has a bell tower, as does the Daxiangguo temple.
 The bell tower is the first major building that visitors see after they step through the main gate.
 A bell is hanging in the tower, it weighs about 5 tons, and its height is about 2.23 meters.
 It had been built in 1748.
 In winter, the sound echoes of the bell can be heard all over the city.

-Mahavira Hall
+Daxiongbao Hall

-The Mahavira Hall (The Great Buddha Hall) is the main hall of the temple.
+The Daxiongbao-dian (Traditional Chinese: 大雄寶殿, pinyin: Dàxióng Bǎodiàn) is the main hall of the temple and dates back to the 18th year of the Shunzhi Emperor's reign (1661).
 It is an individual building which does not connect with other constructs.
-Bluestone Banister is around the hall.
-In front of the hall, there are ten little vivid stone lions.
-Ancient Chinese thought lions could be the guards.
-Now, there is no statue in this hall.

-Arhat Hall
+Ten Chinese stone lions are positioned at the front of the hall.
+The hall enshrines three Buddhas: Shijiamounifo, Amituofo and Yaoshifo.
+The Eighteen Arhats are enshrined on the platforms on the east and west walls.
+Behind the three Buddhas is a large sculpture of the Bodhisattva Guanyin, which is based on the account of the acolyte Sudhana's pilgrimage to find 53 teachers to learn under in the Avataṃsaka Sūtra.